 HOLY TRINITY C E (A) PRIMARY SCHOOL Behaviour Policy

 Vision

-We aspire to be a happy, confident and caring community where children are motivated to achieve their full potential in a supportive learning environment, underpinned by a strong Christian ethos.
+We aspire to be a happy, confident and caring community where children are motivated to flourish and achieve their full potential in a supportive learning environment, underpinned by a strong Christian ethos.

 1 John 4: 16: 'God is love and those who live in love live in God, and God lives in them'.

 POLICY Behaviour Policy

 SOURCE HTS

-REVIEWED BY Agreed by all members of staff.
-Values and sanctions shared with children; policy updated Oct 2012 Agreed and reviewed by Governors - Feb 2013, Jan 2015, Feb 2017, Nov 2017 Teaching, Learning & Ethos Committee Nov 2019; Nov 2020
+REVIEWED BY Agreed and reviewed by Governors Nov 2017

+Teaching, Learning & Ethos Committee Nov 2019; Nov

+2020; Nov 2021

+SLT May 2022; FGB 17.05.22

+SLT Dec 2022

-APPROVED 06.11.20
+APPROVED 31.12.22

-REVIEW DUE Autumn 2021
+REVIEW DUE Autumn 2023

 School Aims

 We will:

 - 1. Encourage an understanding of, and the meaning and significance of faith - 2.
 Offer a broad, balanced, relevant, exciting curriculum, of the highest quality to prepare children for life in the 21st Century - 3.
 Develop a climate where all are happy to come to school, enjoy their learning, have high expectations and achieve their full potential - 4.
 Promote and nurture good relationships, behaviour and mutual respect in a Christian context within the school and the wider community - 5.
 Celebrate all achievements, develop a sense of pride and enable everyone to grow in confidence and self-esteem - 6.
-Encourage healthy life styles and an understanding of global environmental issues The Behaviour Policy is followed by the whole school, (parents/carers, staff, governors and children) and is based on our school aims and values.
-We will strive to ensure that the policy is applied fairly and consistently.
-It is only by working together and following the agreed policy that it will work in practice.
-Our School's Values God gave us certain rights over his creation.
-With these rights come responsibilities.
+Encourage healthy life styles and an understanding of global environmental issues

+This Behaviour Policy is followed by the whole school, (parents/carers, staff, governors and children) and is based on our school aims and values.
+We will strive to ensure that the policy is applied fairly and consistently, taking account of children's individual needs.